Tuna Fishing Techniques in Los Cabos – Yellowfin Guide by Local Captains

 Why Los Cabos Produces Yellowfin

 Tuna show up where bait stacks and current lines concentrate life.
-Around San José del Cabo, we look for temp breaks, clean edges, and bird piles that reveal feeding schools.
-The exact “best” technique changes daily — that’s why a flexible plan matters more than any single lure.
+Around San José del Cabo, we look for temperature breaks, clean edges, and bird piles that reveal feeding schools.
+The exact best technique changes daily, so a flexible plan matters more than any single lure.

 Tip: For the fastest update on what’s biting, check our Fish Reports.